sjoshuam/pop_cluster_map/README.md

 + Fix the cluster level 2 stats format to be to_csv() compatible
 + Conform CSS1 to function-execute format
 + Improve education data to match HDI formula
-+ Figure out why Northern Maine is splitting off
++ Figure out why Northern Maine is splitting off and/or resolve
 + Document cache settings and functionality

 ## directory layout